pakdad/dhc-maintenance/README.md

 This project was funded by The Federal Ministry for Economic Affairs and Climate Action (BMWK).

 ## Contact
-For any questions or inquiries, please contact the project lead at pakdad.langroudi@hcu-hamburg.de.
+For any questions or inquiries, please contact pakdad.langroudi@hcu-hamburg.de

 Developed by: